 Testing students using ICT tools; Sharing knowledge and Teaching Resources; Learning with fun using mobile tools.

-Encourage students to be digitally literate as well as safe and responsible social users, reflection and questions, conclusions, course evaluation and certificate ceremony.
+- Encourage students to be digitally literate as well as safe and responsible social users, reflection and questions.

 - Course evaluation: round up of acquired competences, feedback, and discussion.